hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 Building data infrastructure is equally important.
 The range of solutions that have been implemented through the projects include the ASEAN Plastic Platform (project 5), Vietnam Circular Economy Hub (project 8), national data platform on land- and sea-based waste in Indonesia (project 7) and an app for local governments and their recycling partners (project 1).

-**The informal sector**<br/>
+**Informal sector**<br/>
 It is essential to integrate informal and formal parts of the waste management system (projects 1,6,11) to ensure financial sustainability, inclusion and efficiency.
 Apart from providing good job opportunities for waste pickers (project 1,11), a range of solutions aimed at improving their lives have been implemented through the projects: introducing an ID card system (project 6), providing safety gear (project 1, 11), creating revolving loan funds to encourage access to credit and purchases of equipment (projects 8, 11), establishing Self Help Groups (SHGs; project 1), providing childcare services (project 6), and organising social inclusion and livelihood activities (project 1).
 The aim is to ensure that this is the last generation of waste pickers and that their kids have a different future.

 **Financial sustainability**<br/>
 Ecosystem-level approaches are necessary to build financially sustainable waste management systems.
-It it imperative to start with the existing value chain analysis (including aggregators, traders and recycling facilities; project 11), mapping of the local informal waste sector (project 11) and design of value chains for waste (project 6).
+It is imperative to start with the existing value chain analysis (including aggregators, traders and recycling facilities; project 11), mapping of the local informal waste sector (project 11) and design of value chains for waste (project 6).
 There is a need for more projects experimenting with creative financial models, like unconventional partnerships and cross subsidising across industrial and municipal waste, across neighbourhoods and across waste streams.
-Partnerships can play a key role if done in a financial sustainable way.
+Partnerships can play a key role if done in a financially sustainable way.
 The projects explored partnership with local governments (including allocation of land and permits to operate; project 11), recyclers (projects 1,10), manufacturers (project 11) and local businesses (project 1), as well as leveraging partnerships developed as part of other projects (project 11).
-There is a lot of potentian in employing non-monetary incentives (for example rice and notebooks; project 10) to facilitate waste-related habit changes in communities.
+There is a lot of potential in employing non-monetary incentives (for example rice and notebooks; project 10) to facilitate waste-related habit changes in communities.

 **Awareness campaigns**<br/>
 As part of these projects, awareness campaigns promoting waste segregation at source (projects 1,6,10,11) and waste reduction (projects 4,10) were conducted.